- January 31, 2023

 Electronically record and manage patient treatment plans, diagnoses, and other clinical information

-Imaging: save and handle digital x-rays, photos, and documents
+Imaging: save and handle digital X-rays, photos, and documents

 The purpose of dental practice management software is to increase the efficiency and accuracy of administrative and clinical duties, as well as to provide significant insights into practice performance and patient patterns.

-As the set of business functions, this range of software solutions is focused at enhancing dental clinic workflow.
+As the set of business functions, this range of software solutions is focused on enhancing dental clinic workflow.
 Appointment scheduling, charting, billing, client communications, payment processing, and social activities are all covered by the technology.
 Overall, the solution establishes the groundwork for a paperless office.

 The following capabilities are included in the basic package of dental office management software:

 This worldwide standard ensures that patient data is kept secure.

 Staff should be able to access and use the program quickly and easily.